 Includes one day-long Ramble, Friday Opening Reception, all Saturday Lectures, lunch, and Twenty-First Century Frolic fundraiser

 Friday Evening, October 19 – Saturday, October 20

 Includes Friday Opening Reception, all Saturday lectures, and lunch

 Includes one day-long field trip.
 Please pick from the following options:

 Admits one to a special fundraiser benefiting the MESDA Summer Institute.

-Participants who prefer to drive to the museum will find ample parking at the facility.
+Participants will find ample parking at the Tennessee State Museum.

 Registrants who cancel at least two weeks prior to a program will receive a full refund minus a $50 handling fee.
 No refunds will be given for cancellations that occur less than two weeks prior to the event.